• Skip to primary navigation

 The Creamiest Vegan Fettuccine Alfredo - a Fork Full of Yummy Creamy Pasta

 Absolutely creamy, cheesy, rich and velvety crowd-pleasing pasta dish packed with veggie goodness has no chance but to become your go-to comforting pasta dinner!
-This vegan Alfredo has just the right amount of umami flavor while being nutrient-dense and 100% guilt-free!

 The Creamiest Vegan Fettuccine Alfredo - in a Skillet Ready for Decoration and Serving